crisdiaz-github/Webglprueba/README.md

 This is a test build.
 Im having fun making a virtual table for tabletop RPG sessions.

-Currently there are only basica functions like:
+Currently there are only basic functions like:

 -Throw dices and choose their color.